 Click here to view our program brochure.
 Sample schedules for all tracks are available at the end.

-Yes, there are approximately 20-22 postdoctoral psychology fellowships available each year.
+Yes, there are approximately 18-20 postdoctoral psychology fellowships available each year.
 The number of opportunities varies according to grant funding and graduating fellows.
 Fellows are selected based on best fit with each postdoctoral fellowship position.
 You can learn more about these options by visiting the postdoctoral psychology fellowship page.

 In the last five years, 100 percent of our interns have been from PhD/PsyD graduate programs.
 All come from graduate psychology programs accredited by the American Psychological Association.
-Also, all of our students have had some experience working in a medical or child diagnostic setting prior to joining our program.
+Also, all of our students have had some experience working in a medical or child diagnostic / therapy setting prior to joining our program.

 Each intern has a personal cubicle space in the Division of Behavioral Medicine and Clinical Psychology that is equipped with a personal laptop with docking station and printer, telephone with voice mail and filing space.

 Interns also have areas within clinics and other divisions for seeing patients and charting and preparing reports.
 Each intern also has a digital pager.
 Video equipment and monitors are available, in addition to all necessary assessment and treatment materials.
-Some of the treatment rooms have one-way mirrors.

 Interns have access to three libraries: the Pratt Research library, the University of Cincinnati Medical School library and the Division of Developmental and Behavioral Pediatrics parent and professional library.
 Library resources are often used for work on dissertations or literature reviews.